jruels/adv-ansible/labs/jenkins-basics/index.md

 ![](index/console-success%202.jpg)

-Your Jenkins server is now ready to build your own projects in Azure!
+Your Jenkins server is now ready to build your own projects!

 ## Congrats!